 What business insurance is required by law?

 The specific type of insurance you need for your business by law varies based on the state or country where you are located.
-In general, you can expect to pay for:
+You can generally expect to pay for:

-Depending on what types of services your business offers, you may be mandated to purchase additional types of policies.
-Check with the Small Business Association chapter in your state for more info.
+Depending on what types of services you offer, you may be mandated to purchase additional types of policies.
+Check with the Small Business Administration chapter in your state for more info.

 What kind of insurance do you need for a small business?

-Most small businesses need to hold General Liability and Property Insurance, alongside worker’s compensation insurance, unemployment insurance, and state disability insurance.
-You may also need Professional Liability Insurance, which helps cover the costs resulting from any mistakes you might make.
+Most small businesses need to hold general liability and property insurance, alongside coverage for worker’s compensation, unemployment, and your state’s disability requirements.
+You may also need professional liability insurance, which helps cover the costs resulting from any mistakes you might make.

 Additional policy needs will depend on the nature of your business and its day-to-day activities.